All about the Peloton bike alternative we decided to buy for our home!

 Why we decided to get a bike…

-A few months ago, I was contacted about a potential collaboration that included a stationary bike.
+At beginning of 2020, I was contacted about a potential collaboration that included a stationary bike.
 Even though that didn’t pan out, it made Adam and I realize that we would actually really love to have an indoor cycling bike.
-The only problem was that everyone was saying Peloton is the best one… but was it really a good idea to spend $2500 on a piece of workout equipment right now?
+The only problem was that everyone was saying Peloton is the best one… but was it really a good idea to spend $2500 on a piece of workout equipment at the beginning of a pandemic?
 For us, the answer was no.

 So we started researching more affordable alternatives!
 We really just wanted a bike that would be quiet so Luna wouldn’t be bothered by it, with an adjustable seat and handles that work for both Adam and I. I found a bunch of options (you can read about them below), but ended up getting a bike by Joroto.
 We ordered it directly from Amazon for $399, but it looks like you can still order it through Amazon from Joroto for $439.
 Still less than $2494 though!